- 1. When and Why Blogs Collect Personal Information

 - 5.2.
 Your Blog Platform

-At minimum, your blog likely collects the following types of personal information:
+At minimum, your blog likely collects the following types of personal information to function and be optimized:

 - First and last name